austin-crime/austin-crime/README.md

 ### Project Goals

-- Create a machine learning model that can predict whether or not a crime is solved/closed in Austin.
+Identify key indicators for successfully closing a crime case for the city of Austin given data for the years 2018 - 2021.

 ### Problem Statement

-- What factors contribute to whether or not a crime is solved/closed in the city of Austin?
+What factors contribute to whether or not a crime is solved/closed in the city of Austin?

 ### Project Description